What is HandsOn At Home?

 - Document your project with photos and videos.
 Please note: If you wish to officially log your hours for school or a formal volunteering program, you will be required to send your photos or video proof to HandsOn Miami to receive credit.

-- Self-report your hours on the HandsOn Miami.
+- Self-report your hours on your HandsOn Miami website (This for the #ActsofService Challenge only).
 CLICK HERE for instructions on how to self-report.

 - Share your project.
 Post on your social media; tag @HandsOnMiami and using the hashtag #ActsOfService